pgManage/pgManage/README.md

 Mac OS X ships with a PostgreSQL install with no libpq header files.
 If you then install PostgreSQL but don't add it to your PATH (in .profile) then the Postage configure process will error saying that it found pg_config (but it will be the wrong one) and fail to find the libpq header files.
 To fix this situation, make sure you add the proper pgsql/bin folder in the beginning of your path.

 Usually, if you have psql then you'll have the libpq library files and be fine.
 Rarely, you may encounter issues by using the wrong version of libpq.
 In these cases, or in the case where you want to run postage on a computer that doesn't have libpq installed, you can consult the file INSTALL_LIBPQ for some OS specific advice on how to get libpq.

-If postage compiles and links but doesn't run (on linux):

-Add this line to `/etc/ld.so.conf`:

-    /usr/local/lib

-And then run (as root):

-    # ldconfig

-This will add /usr/local/lib to the default library path.
-Now try again.

 ####DOWNLOADING POSTAGE